muggy8/improbable/have-and-havenot/f42vQOqT.md

 Before I could register what she said fully, she was already dashing at me at a speed I've only seen during Parkour speedruns.

-_Warnrng: threat to organic substrate detected._
+_Warning: threat to organic substrate detected._

 _Alert: Activating emergency survival mode_